rackerlabs/image_backup/README.md

                         The account's username

     --server-id SERVER_ID, -s SERVER_ID
-                        The ID of the server to back up
+                        The ID of the server to back up.
+You may specify this parameter multiple times to back up multiple servers.

     --retain RETAIN, -r RETAIN
                         Number of backups to retain